open-voice-interoperability/website/site/content/post/privacy-principles-and-capabilities-unique-to-voice-webinar.md

 date: 2022-04-06T18:31:28.565Z
 description: >-
-  Join members of the Open Voice Network on 20 April, 2022 for the first installment of our webinar series—<i>Global Standards for Conversational AI: a Webinar Series from the Open Voice Network.</i>
+  Join members of the Open Voice Network on 20 April, 2022 for the first installment of our new series—Global Standards for Conversational AI: a Webinar Series from the Open Voice Network.
 image: >-
   /img/open-voice-network-ovon-voice-worthy-of-user-trust-blog-privacy-principles-and-capabilities-unique-to-voice-webinar-new.png
 ---